Stereographic Markov Chain Monte Carlo: SPS in High-dimensional Problems

 \subsection{Acceptance Probability}

-To make progress, we need a detailed understanding of the high-dimensional behaviour of the acceptance probability of SPS.
+To make progress, we need a detailed understanding of the high-dimensional behavior of the acceptance probability of SPS.
 It turns out that to optimally apply SPS, we need to scale $R$ to be $\bigO(d^{1/2})$.
 Not doing this will concentrate mass at either the North or South polls in an ultimately degenerate way.
 We shall thus assume $R$ to be scaled in this way in what follows.
+Therefore, we consider $R=\sqrt{\lambda d}$ for a fixed constant $\lambda$.
+To simplify the final result, we replace the step size $h$ by another parameter $\ell$ via